paritytech/hardhat-polkadot/examples/README.md

-# Examples of using Hardhat plugin for Ethereum-compatible smart contracts on Polkadot
+# Examples of using Hardhat with Polkadot

-Series of `hardhat` config files to work as examples on how to set up the hardhat configuration for different environments.
-This is not meant to be an extensive combination rather than a guide to kick start plugin usage.

-To know more about how to configure the compiler, take a look at the configuration [type](/packages/hardhat-polkadot-resolc/src/types.ts) and the `resolc` compiler's `--help` section.
+To know more about how to configure the compiler, take a look at the [@parity/hardhat-polkadot-resolc configuration section](https://github.com/paritytech/hardhat-polkadot/tree/main/packages/hardhat-polkadot-resolc#configuration).

-To know more about how to configure the node, take a look at the configuration [type](/packages/hardhat-polkadot-node/src/types.ts) andor run  `npx hardhat node-polkadot --help`.
+To know more about how to configure and use the local node, take a look at the configuration [type](/packages/hardhat-polkadot-node/src/types.ts) andor run  `npx hardhat node-polkadot --help`.